 Two (2) copies of a detailed final landscaping plan, including parking details, shall be submitted for Planning Division review and approval prior to the issuance of any building permit associated with this approval.
 The plan shall indicate the names and locations of all plant materials to be used along with the method of maintenance.
 Plant materials shall be purchased locally when practical.
 The Agricultural Commissioner's office (707.253.4357) shall be notified of all impending deliveries of live plants with points of origin outside of Napa County.
+The submitted landscape plan shall identify tree replacement as required elsewhere in this condition.

 The location of employee and visitor parking and truck loading zone areas shall be identified along with proposed circulation and traffic control signage (if any).
+Prior to any certificate of occupancy or project final associated with this approval, all additional parking approved hereby shall be clearly and permanently signed as "employee parking" to the satisfaction of the Planning Director.
 Landscaping and parking shall be completed prior to occupancy, and shall be permanently maintained in accordance with the landscaping plan.